ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: acquisition_start_time

         Specifies the length of time from the trigger event to the first point in  the waveform record in seconds.
-If the value is positive, the first point  in the waveform record occurs after the trigger event (same as specifying  :py:data:`niscope.Session.trigger_delay_time`).
-If the value is negative, the first point  in the waveform record occurs before the trigger event (same as specifying  :py:data:`niscope.Session.horz_record_ref_position`).
+If the value is positive, the first point  in the waveform record occurs after the trigger event (same as specifying  :py:attr:`niscope.Session.trigger_delay_time`).
+If the value is negative, the first point  in the waveform record occurs before the trigger event (same as specifying  :py:attr:`niscope.Session.horz_record_ref_position`).

         The following table lists the characteristics of this property.